srompark/srompark.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a fourth-year PhD student in the [ECE Department](https://www.ece.cmu.edu/) at Carnegie Mellon University.
-I am fortunate to be co-advised by [Peter Steenkiste](https://www.cs.cmu.edu/~prs/) and [Vyas Sekar](https://users.ece.cmu.edu/~vsekar/).
-Prior to CMU, I received a BS degree in Computer Science from KAIST.
-My research interests lie in the intersection of network monitoring and programmable hardware devices.
+I am currently an Assistant Professor in the Department of Convergence Security Engineering ([CSE](https://www.sungshin.ac.kr/cse/index.do)), Sungshin Women’s University in Seoul, South Korea.
+I received a B.S. and Ph.D. in industrial engineering from Seoul National University in 2013 and 2018.
+My research focuses on secure and stable machine learning.
+This includes: stability analysis, robust training from an adversary, and privacy-preserving machine learning through encryption.

 <!--

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.